Skip to content

 It isn’t just ranking points that set you up for a while.
 The prize money for winning The Open Championship is a nice bonus for the bank balance.

-Last year, the total prize pot was $17 million, with winner Schauffele taking home $3,100,000 of that.
-The total prize fund for the 153rd Open Championship at Royal Portrush has not yet been announced.
+Last year, the total prize pot was $17 million, with winner Scheffler taking home $3,100,000 of that.
+While the prize fund remained the same between the 152nd and 153rd Open Championship, the total purse for this year’s major at Royal Birkdale has not yet been announced.

 liv golf pga tour